alexa-samples/skill-sample-python-multi/instructions/README.md

-# Build an Alexa Skill with Multiple Models (Node.js)
+# Build an Alexa Skill with Multiple Models (Python)